-Legislation, Plan, etc. Summary of high level aim/ purpose/ objective Summary of lower level objectives, actions etc. Relevance to the Plan UN Kosta Brataval The LINE Waster Duestonal and of maline was accurate The Kyoto Protocol is implemented through the - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
-UN Kyoto Protocol (2nd Kyoto Period), the Second European Climate Change Programme (ECCP II), Paris climate conference (COP21) 2015 (Paris Agreement) The UN Kyoto Protocol set of policy measures to reduce greenhouse gas emissions.
+Legislation, Plan, etc. Summary of high level aim/ purpose/ objective Summary of lower level objectives, actions etc. Relevance to the Plan UN Kyoto Protocol (2nd Kyoto Period), the Second European Climate Change Programme (ECCP II), Paris climate conference (COP21) 2015 (Paris Agreement) The UN Kyoto Protocol set of policy measures to reduce greenhouse gas emissions.
 The Second European Climate Change Programme (ECCP II) aims to identify and develop all the necessary elements of an EU strategy to implement the Kyoto Protocol.
 At the Paris climate conference (COP21) in December 2015, 195 countries adopted the first-ever universal, legally binding global climate deal.
-The agreement sets out a global action plan to put the world on track to avoid dangerous climate change by limiting global warming to well below 2°C. The kyoto Protocol is implemented through the European Climate Change Programme (ECCP II).
+The agreement sets out a global action plan to put the world on track to avoid dangerous climate change by limiting global warming to well below 2°C. The Kyoto Protocol is implemented through the European Climate Change Programme (ECCP II).
 EU member states implement measures to improve on or compliment the specified measures and policies arising from the ECCP.
 Under COP21, governments agreed to come together every 5 years to set more ambitious targets as required by science; report to each other and the public on how well they are doing to implement their targets; track progress towards the long-term goal through a robust transparency and accountability system.
 Implementation of the Climate Action Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
 EU 2020 Climate and Energy Package Binding legislation which aims to ensure the European Union meets its climate and energy targets for 2020.
 Aims to achieve a 20% reduction in EU greenhouse gas emissions from 1990 levels.
-Reform of the EU Emissions Trading System (EU ETS) to include a cap on emission allowances in addition to existing system of national caps.
+Aims to raise the share of EU energy consumption produced from renewable resources to 20%.
+Achieve a 20% improvement in the EU's energy efficiency.
+Four pieces of complimentary legislation: Reform of the EU Emissions Trading System (EU ETS) to include a cap on emission allowances in addition to existing system of national caps.
 Member States have agreed national targets for non-EU ETS emissions from countries outside the EU.
-Implementation of the Climate Action Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory
+Meet the national renewable energy targets of 16% for Ireland by 2020.
+Preparing a legal framework for technologies in carbon capture and storage.
+Implementation of the Climate Action Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.